 Assignment 2: Addressing the Summative 20% 1, 2, 5

 Assignment 3: Analysis and Summative 20% 3 - 6

 Exam Summative 50% 1 - 6

-Assessment Related RequirementsStatistical methods are necessarily somewhat technical in parts and a basic proficiency with numerical methods and a familiarity with statistical concepts introduced in PUB HLTH 2007 is assumed.
-As with PUB HLTH 2007, the level is somewhere around that of Year 10 of secondary school.
-That is, a familiarity with simple algebraic and graphical techniques and simple maths symbols is required.
-No calculus or trigonometry is needed.
-If you can decipher these types of symbols:
+Assessment Related RequirementsA basic proficiency with numerical methods and a familiarity with statistical concepts introduced in PUB HLTH 2007 or equivalent is assumed.
+The level is somewhere around that of Year 10 of secondary school.

 To pass this course, a student must submit all three assignments and score at least 50% overall (for combined component assessments).